1956 Mille Miglia: Standings after the race

-Championship points were awarded for the first six places in each race in the order of 8-6-4-3-2-1.
+Points towards the 1956 World Sportscar Championship were awarded for the first six places in each race in the order of 8-6-4-3-2-1.
 Manufacturers were only awarded points for their highest finishing car with no points awarded for positions filled by additional cars.
 Only the best 3 results out of the 5 races could be retained by each manufacturer.
 Points earned but not counted towards the championship totals are listed within brackets in the above table.